Decorate The Cookies As Desired

 Can I Freeze Decorated Sugar Cookies?

 Go ahead and freeze sugar cookies BEFORE you decorate them.
 They’ll taste fresher this way!
-You can also easily freeze sugar cookie dough, so remember this as you make your cookie dough this year.
+Sugar cookie dough can also be easily frozen, so remember this as you make your cookie dough this year.

 Final Word

 The best cookies are homemade cookies.
 These Frosted Sugar Cookies are just so soft and chewy.
 I hope you enjoy making them with your family.
-My goal is to help you make memories, one recipe at a time.
+I aim to help you create memories, one recipe at a time.
 May God bless this world, Linda.

 Similar Posts